WokLibCodeClub/breakout/step05-building_the_blocks/README.md

 This will be ignored if there is no collision between the ball and a block, but if there is a collision it will give us the index number of the block which has been hit.

 When a block is hit we want these things to happen:
- i) the block disappears - we do this by removing it from the list of blocks (see the bit about the pop() method in section 4) ii) the y velocity of the ball gets reversed so the ball goes down if it was going up, or goes up if it was going down
+ i) the block disappears - we do this by *removing* it from the list of blocks ii) the y velocity of the ball gets reversed so the ball goes down if it was going up, or goes up if it was going down

-Under the if statement add lines of code (indented) to carry out these three tasks.
-You should be able to find the ways to do this on this page and in other bits of your code.
+Under the if statement add lines of code (indented) to carry out these tasks.
+You should be able to work out how to do this from information on this page (see the bit about the pop() method in section 5 above) and in other bits of your code you have written already.

 #### 7. Display the blocks